Norwich Castle: Paintings

+Artifacts

 The Happisburgh hand axe is made of flint, and measures 12.2 cm × 7.8 cm.
 The discovery of this Lower Palaeolithic hand axe in 2000 along the Norfolk coast at Happisburgh transformed our understanding of early human occupation in Britain.
 Dated and shown to be 500,000 years old, it is amongst the oldest handaxes ever discovered in the UK.
 Analysis of pollen in the silt allowed the archaeologists to build a picture of temperate woodland with the existence of pine, alder, oak, elm and hornbeam trees in evidence at the time the handaxe was made.